-A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points under the ongoing term, implying that the student must re-register for the course and that previously acquired course points are forfeited.
-Note that first-time registered students have priority access to the seminar groups.
+A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points:

+• If less than 50 course points are achieved, a grade F is obtained, implying that the entire course must be retaken, i.e. the student must re-register for the course, and that previously acquired course points are forfeited.